Tuolumne River (Cherry Creek)

 it and ride out the holes.

 Toadstool.
 Immediately below Mushroom is this tricky drop, if you do everything correctly then it is not that hard.
 The idea is cut right across the entrance and get to the right of the mid river rock, from there boof the exit.
-The left side of the mid-river rock is ugly.
+The left side of the mid-river rock is ugly.... though also called Freight Train and is the raceline as well as the rafter line.
+It is a big hole along with a sticky eddy.

 - Eulogy.
 I actually don’t remember this one at all as I was trying desperately to